ydb-platform/ydb/ydb/docs/en/core/integrations/goose.md

-# Versioning data schema and migration in YDB using "goose"
+# Data schema versioning and migration in YDB using "goose"

 ## Introduction